 In general, opinions were more likely to differ between participants within a focus group rather than between the focus groups in the different study countries.
-This goes in line with findings of other research which showed that consumers cannot be seen as one homogeneous group and opinions differ (e. g.
-Heise and Theuvsen, 2018; Schulze et al., 2008; Vanhonacker and Verbeke, 2014).
+This goes in line with findings of other research which showed that consumers cannot be seen as one homogeneous group and opinions differ (e.g. Heise and Theuvsen, 2018; Schulze et al., 2008; Vanhonacker and Verbeke, 2014).
 However, many consumers from all study countries seem to have a general knowledge of and interest in animal welfare.
-Nevertheless, regarding the claimed relevance of animal welfare for poultry meat purchases, the attitude behavior-gap has to be considered.
+Nevertheless, regarding the claimed relevance of animal welfare for poultry meat purchases, the attitude-behavior-gap has to be considered.
 This refers to the difference between citizens' views of farm animal welfare and their behavior concerning purchase and consumption.
-Although many people state that animal welfare is an important factor and that they are willing to pay more for poultry meat coming from improved husbandry conditions, this could not yet be seen in the market shares (Terlau and Hirsch, 2015).
-One possible reason for the low market shares of animal welfare poultry meat could be explained by the knowledge deficit about the meaning of respective labels.
+Although many people state that animal welfare is an important aspect and that they are willing to pay more for poultry meat coming from improved husbandry conditions, this could not yet be seen in the market shares (Terlau and Hirsch, 2015).
+One possible reason for the low market shares of animal welfare poultry meat could be explained by the knowledge deficit about the meaning of respective labels and about poultry farming in general.
 Therefore, more explanation about husbandry conditions is needed and might increase market shares.
 Another reason could be social desirability within the focus groups.
-During the discussions, consumers often mentioned that animal welfare was important to them which could also be due to the fact that they do not want to admit that animal welfare is of no great importance to them.
+During the discussions, consumers often mentioned that animal welfare was important to them which could also be due to the fact that they do not want to admit that animal welfare is of no great importance to them or that other product attributes have a higher priority.
 Even though organic poultry meat still has a much smaller market share than conventionally produced poultry meat, it should nevertheless be noted that organic poultry meat production has increased in Germany, France, the Netherlands and the United Kingdom in recent years.
-Furthermore, the demand for organic chicken in Germany has increased significantly (AMI 2022).
+Furthermore, the demand for organic chicken in Germany has increased significantly (AMI, 2022b).